Shell, Chevron and Petrobras weigh Guyana oil auction bids -sources

 Guyana plans to issue a new Production Sharing Agreement (PSA) model for leasing offshore blocks by the end of this month, several weeks late.
 A draft proposal that would go through a two-week public consultation earlier missed its Feb.
 13 release.
 The auction is set for April 14.

+The proposed rules will nearly double the government's take from oil production to 27.5% of royalties and profit oil, plus a new 10% corporate tax, compared to Exxon's main contract.

-The new PSA also will require producers provide more information to Guyana, the vice president said.
+The new agreement also will require producers provide more information to Guyana, the vice president said.

 "We believe it is asymmetric now, and a bit in favor of the companies," Jagdeo said.
 "We want more information to come from the oil and gas companies."

-The new PSA will request details of the production costs that companies deduct before splitting oil revenue with the country, he said.
-The Exxon group can use 75% of the oil production to offset a variety of costs, including construction of its new Guyana headquarters.
+The new agreement will request details of the production costs that companies deduct before splitting oil revenue with the country, he said.
+The Exxon group can now use 75% of the oil production to offset a variety of costs, including construction of its new Guyana headquarters.

 The oil model also will set stricter terms for tendering and procurement, covering everything from production vessels to drilling suppliers.
 However, the terms will not affect Exxon's Stabroek block.